 Paul Newman and Robert Redford in Butch Cassidy and the Sundance Kid

-The first two hats on our list come from the same film.
 The 1969 hit Butch Cassidy and the Sundance Kid is about the real-life bandits of the same name.
 It wouldn't have hit home so well without the hats donned by the titular characters.

 Val Kilmer in Tombstone

 Doc Holiday, played by Val Kilmer, wouldn't have seemed so authoritative without that big black hat.

 Sam Elliot in The Big Lebowski

 Would Sam Elliot's character in The Big Lebowski have become a meme if not or that a awesome hat?
 I doubt it.

 Cole Hauser in Yellowstone

 Yellowstone proved that westerns (and western fashion) never go out of style.
 And while nearly every man on the series wears a cowboy hat, we're partial to Rip Wheeler's uniforn of a cowboy hat, jacket and sunglasses.

 In the Lonesome Dove miniseries, Robert Duvall portrays Augustus "Gus" McCrae, one of the most beloved figures in Texas literature.
 You can still view Duvall's clothing from the iconic series at the Wittliff Collections at Texas State University.